 Nevertheless, neuromarketing is a complex discipline.
 Carrying out a study involves much more than simply having the required technology and neuromarketing laboratories.
 It is necessary to know how to carry out an experimental design (establish the necessary steps and their order in the study) to ensure that results and conclusions are valid and reliable.
 Knowing how to carry out these experimental designs, minimal background in scientific methodology is required.
-However, depending on the study, this could be a complex task and therefore many of these research institutes, besides incorporating the technology, open a specific department to this end.
-These departments have specialised personnel in consumer neuroscience, or work with specialised partners in neuroscience, such as Bitbrain.
+However, depending on the study, this could be a complex task, and therefore many of these research institutes, besides incorporating the technology, open a specific department to this end.
+These departments have specialized personnel in consumer neuroscience, or work with specialized partners in neuroscience, such as Bitbrain.

 Most of the international brands have consumer intelligence departments.
 People that work in these departments have a clear remit: obtain valuable information on consumers to help develop new products or design effective advertising campaigns.
-As such, numerous strategies and techniques have been employed over the years, such as the execution of their own traditional market studies, detection of trends, innovation in the creation of new products and the observation of the consumer and related shopping habits.
+As such, numerous strategies and techniques have been employed over the years, such as the execution of their own traditional market studies, detection of trends, innovation in the creation of new products, and the observation of the consumer and related shopping habits.

 To complement such information, some brands (as well as traditional market research companies) incorporate neuromarketing techniques.
 However, as previously mentioned, technology is not enough.
 Appropriate, experimental design is required, and personnel training is necessary.
 Many brands opt to buy neuromarketing laboratories that include pre-established templates or hire out third parties to carry out studies.